llvm/torch-mlir/docs/add_ops.md

 1. Find an instance of the Op that you're trying to implement inside the smoke tests folder or the generated model IR, and write a test case.
 Later you will save it to one of the files in `torch-mlir/test/Conversion/TorchOnnxToTorch`, but for now feel free to put it anywhere.
 1. Implement the op in `lib/Conversion/TorchOnnxToTorch/something.cpp`.
 1. Test the conversion by running `./build/bin/torch-mlir-opt -split-input-file -verify-diagnostics -convert-torch-onnx-to-torch your_mlir_file.mlir`.
-For more details, see <https://github.com/llvm/torch-mlir/blob/main/docs/development.md#testing> .
+For more details, see [the testing section of the doc on development](https://github.com/llvm/torch-mlir/blob/main/docs/development.md#testing).
 Xida usually creates a separate MLIR file to test it to his satisfaction before integrating it into one of the files at `torch-mlir/test/Conversion/TorchOnnxToTorch`.

 Helpful examples: